noahdotpy/mytoolbox/README.md

 ## Installation

 The total URL for the image is `ghcr.io/noahdotpy/{image}:{stream}`.
-For example, if you want bluefin-dx on stable stream then you would have `ghcr.io/noahdotpy/
+For example, if you want bluefin-dx on the stable stream and built daily or when a git commit is pushed then you would want the following: `ghcr.io/noahdotpy/bluefin-dx:stable`

 ### ISO (recommended)